 As we know, Boston is the most prominent city in this region.
 I'm very proud to be taking my traditional, Boston School training and applying it this way to look all around the region and develop a series that will be meaningful to everyone who cares about this part of the country.

 What are your favorite places in New England?
 Do you know someone who somehow embodies the the region or one of the states, specifically?
 What are the hidden treasures of this beautiful area that are waiting to be preserved in art?
 I'd love to hear!

 I'll have more to say about this project as it develops!

 Hello there, I'm John H. Folley.
-Thanks for visiting the JHF Art Blog.
+Thanks for visiting the JHF Art Blog, where it's my job to help you become a more discerning art appreciator.
 Here you'll find updates on my art and activities and some of my art philosophy.
 You'll also hear occasionally from my wife, artist Deirdre M. Folley.
 Peace!